nshkrdotcom/mabeam/docs/code-standards/otp-testing-standards.md

 ## Overview

-This document establishes standards for writing OTP-compliant tests in the OTP Supervisor Educational Tool project.
+This document establishes standards for writing OTP-compliant tests in the OTP Supervisor project.
 These standards ensure tests are reliable, maintainable, and follow OTP principles.

 ## Core Principles